Below you can find a complete list of Asian animals. We currently track 797 animals in Asia and are adding more every day!

 One of the most invasive species in the world

-Unlike most pit vipers, the habu snake gives birth to live young.
+Unlike most pit vipers, the habu snake lays eggs instead of giving birth to live young.

 Haikouichthys was the first animal to develop a well-defined head